UppsalaNLP/uuparser/README.md

  * Python 2.7 interpreter
  * [DyNet library](https://github.com/clab/dynet/tree/master/python)

+    Note: the current version is Dynet 2.0 but dynet 1.0 was used in both releases 1.0 and 2.0

 #### Train a parsing model

 To train a set of parsing models for a set of treebanks: